U.S. Government Bonds Rise, Led By Longer Maturities

 ADVERTISEMENT

-The 10-year yield had risen as high as 2.676% earlier, according to Tradeweb, after ECB President Mario Draghi said that the central bank's plans to pull back from its stimulative policies remain in place even as policy makers are watching the rise in the value of the euro.
+The 10-year yield had risen as high as 2.676% earlier Thursday, according to Tradeweb, after ECB President Mario Draghi said the central bank still plans to pull back from stimulus policies despite the recent strengthening of the euro.

-Some analysts had suggested that concerns about a rapid rise in the currency might curtail the ECB's move to withdraw from its accommodative policy, as a stronger euro might hinder plans to stop bond purchases.
+The ECB's monetary stimulus programs include large-scale bond purchases that have helped drag down yields across many developed markets, including the U.S.

 Write to Daniel Kruger at Daniel.Kruger@wsj.com